future-wd/hugo-responsive-background-images/readme.md

 - sanitize.html customize error message for site/page/image level config
 - change .resize.original and .resize.jpg to .resize.fallback and add np_jpg configuration to disable jpg conversion
 - rename $not_lazy_selectors to $eager_selectors
+- move lqip generation to partial (Still experimental due to large blur image files)

 #### TODO

 v0.0.5
+- remove resized and widths_restricted from params output.. keep widths_resized or rename it.
+- remove .Crop from image-processing as it does not work with responsive images. oversight
 - test dominant
 - test sanitization at different levels
 - move image-processing.html sanitize to common (returns slice)